htrajan/ht-drawsteel/Bestiary/Werewolf.md

 **Solo Monster**

+- **Solo Turns**: The werewolf takes 2 turns each round.
+They can use two actions on each of their turns and can take each turn after an enemy turn they choose.
+While [[Dazed|dazed]], the werewolf can take one action and one maneuver per turn. - **End Effect**: The werewolf takes 5 damage and ends one EoE effect affecting them at the end of their turn.

 **Shapeshifter**

 The werewolf enters combat in their hybrid humanoid form.
 Their shape can't change via any effects beyond their own ability.